Which of the two fabrics is best?

 No wonder it is used to make not only the most delicate textile for home use but also ropes, tents and work clothes.
 However, pure linen also has its disadvantages: it wrinkles and shrinks easily if washed at high temperature.
 But if you see words “wrinkle free linen” on the label of the linen product it means that is was processed with artificial resin and formaldehyde, so it can’t be considered “natural” anymore.
 Linen fabric is simple to maintain and easy to use; and to keep it from wrinkling many manufacturers add a bit of viscose which does not influence the unique characteristics of flax.

-How cotton is cultivated?
+How is cotton cultivated?

 Cotton bushes were first cultivated in Persia already in XV B.C., and now about 20 million tons of cotton is gathered in the world.
 Cotton pods are gathered from bushes by hand and then white fluffy wool is separated with the help of machines.
 Then cotton is cleaned of husks and used to spin cotton threads which the final fabric is made of.
 Depending on the length of the fibers and kinds of weave various fabrics can be made – sateen, calico, coarse calico, serge, batiste, poplin, jacquard, marquisette, taffeta, flannel, or frieze.